I do two things well:

 - conduct cutting-edge AI research, from idea to publication.

 I like when I can combine both.

-- Computer science research: reasoning under uncertainty, combinatorial search, machine learning, probabilistic programming: my google scholar.
+- Applied research: reasoning under uncertainty, heuristic planning, machine learning, probabilistic programming: my google scholar.

 - Programming (in many languages and environments): my github.